BambooTracker/BambooTracker/README.md

 ```

 #### Windows
-Enter a shell with Qt5 + your compiler set up before starting the above steps.
-(Qt5 installer adds scripts you can use for this)
+Enter a shell with Qt + your compiler set up before starting the above steps.
+(Qt installer adds scripts you can use for this)

 - If you're using MinGW, use `mingw32-make` / `mingw64-make` instead of `make`.
 - If you're using MSVC, **TODO**.